stormearthandlava/stormearthandlava.github.io/guide/general/builds.md

 ## Key Notes
  - This variant includes {{ site.data.talent.fb }} which will inevitably increase the pull-to-pull variance in your damage that you see in-game *and* is not simulated with movement in mind when using default Patchwerk sims, this means it may not be the proper choice in real raid scenarios if you're looking to do the most damage and more importantly if you need to do that damage consistently and reliably!
 It is however extremely fun to manage procs and highroll, best of luck to you!
- - Straightfoward loop: cast your cooldowns, use {{ site.data.spell.lvb }}, use {{ site.data.talent.eb }}, {{ site.data.talent.if }} and {{ site.data.spell.frs}} become improved filler spells.
+ - Straightforward loop: cast your cooldowns, use {{ site.data.spell.lvb }}, use {{ site.data.talent.eb }}, {{ site.data.talent.if }} and {{ site.data.spell.frs}} become improved filler spells.
  - {{ site.data.talent.if }} and {{ site.data.spell.frs}} become movement-enabling globals when more than one target is present.
- - Due to elements like {{ site.data.talent.ps }} and {{ site.data.talent.dre }} with its supporting talents you should continue to utilise {{ site.data.talent.lvs }} procs even if you end up facing multiple targets.
+ - Due to elements like {{ site.data.talent.ps }} and {{ site.data.talent.dre }} with its supporting talents you should continue to utilize {{ site.data.talent.lvs }} procs even if you end up facing multiple targets.
  - {{ site.data.spell.eq }} replaces {{ site.data.talent.eb }} at 4 or more targets.
  - {{ site.data.spell.lvbm }} replaces {{ site.data.spell.lvb }} at 4 or more targets.
- - {{ site.data.talent.fb }} makes you value maelstrom generation very highly during aoe, which displaces regular {{ site.data.spell.lvb }} casts entirely at 4+ targets.
+ - {{ site.data.talent.fb }} makes you value maelstrom generation very highly during AoE, which displaces regular {{ site.data.spell.lvb }} casts entirely at 4+ targets.
 This is predominately a single-target build so AoE is not its main function.
  - If talented, use {{ site.data.talent.lmt }} on CD if no adds are going to spawn soon.

 ## Opener